Original post: June 2019. Updated: September 2021

-Why did we buy an index fund?
+Why we bought an Australian index fund

 The Aussie sharemarket gets a bad rap sometimes for being pretty concentrated.
 And to some extent, that’s fair.

 Every now and then I learn something that blows my mind.
-The ‘positive skew’ of sharemarket returns is one of those things.
+The skew of sharemarket returns is one of those things.

 Nicely summed up by Michael Batnick in this post called “The Skew”:

-“No, it’s not just the fees or the competition, but rather, the simple reason why so many managers fail to beat the benchmark is because so many stocks fail to beat the benchmark.
+“It’s not just the fees or the competition, but rather, the simple reason why so many managers fail to beat the benchmark is because so many stocks fail to beat the benchmark.
 The biggest winners have an outsized impact on the index, and there is a steep price to pay for missing them.”

-In the post, Michael shares a study done from 1994-2016…
+Batnick sites a study done from 1994-2016…

 It shows the performance of the US sharemarket over that time was 7.3% per annum.
 But if you had missed the top 10% performing stocks each year, your return would drop to 2.9% per annum.
 And if you missed the top 25% performing stocks, your return would be -5.2% per year.